What is the Registry?

 Schema fields enable standardized data capture and relationship modeling.
 When you create an entity of the schema, you will fill in these values.

-You will need to develop a list of schema fields for both entities and batches (if applicable) per schema.
+You will need to develop a list of schema fields for entities (if applicable) per schema.

 Tip: Often times, your existing data sheet columns will become schema fields in the Registry.